-It’s been over 80 years since Stan Lee and others created the popular Marvel comics and gave life to iconic characters like Spiderman, the X-Men, the Hulk, and Iron Man.
+It’s been over 80 years since Stan Lee and others gave life to iconic heroes like Spider-Man, the X-Men, the Hulk, and Iron Man.
 In 2008, Robert Downey Jr. starred as Tony Stark in the first film of the Marvel Cinematic Universe (MCU).
-This was followed by five more films in what’s now known as Phase One of The Infinity Saga, culminating with The Avengers in 2012.
-Three more phases followed, with several movies, TV shows, and a partnership with Disney.
-The release of the epic Black Panther: Wakanda Forever in November 2022 has officially ended Phase Four of the MCU.
+This was followed by five more in what’s now known as Phase One of The Infinity Saga, culminating with The Avengers.
+Three more phases followed, with several movies, TV shows, with Phase Four concluding with the epic Black Panther: Wakanda Forever.

 There’s no sign of them stopping the making of these hugely successful films and shows.
-Especially now, Marvel has access to characters like the X-Men and The Fantastic Four after Disney bought 20th Century Fox, giving them the chance to place all these characters in their multiverse.
+Especially now Marvel Studios has access to the X-Men and The Fantastic Four to place in their multiverse.

-There is plenty of content to look forward to.
+There is plenty to look forward to.
 We’ve put together a list of all the movies and shows you can expect from Marvel Studios.
-Some of the films and series on this list even have set release dates to add to your calendar right now.
+Some of the films and series on this list even have release dates to add to your calendar right now.

 Before you start reading, you may want to keep our DC TV Shows and Movies 2023 and Beyond handy too.